August 21 is World QR Code Day: A Tribute to Masahiro Hara

 To fill this gap and honor August's innovative legacy, the world now celebrates World QR Code Day on August 21st.

-The Quick Response (QR) code, a testament to human ingenuity, perfectly embodies innovation.
-This square-shaped, two-dimensional barcode is transforming our day-to-day interactions.
+The Quick Response (QR) code, a square-shaped, two-dimensional barcode that is transforming our day-to-day interactions, is a testament to human ingenuity and perfectly embodies innovation.

 QR codes symbolize progress, making the phygital world a reality.
 By dedicating a day to this technology, we can celebrate this remarkable invention and honor the spirit of innovation that has long defined August.